6 Awesome Things to Do in Clifton Bristol

 1. Eat some delicious brunch

 What better way to start your day in Clifton Bristol than with a nice spot of brunch?
-Clifton is one of the best places to go in Bristol if brunch is your best friend.
+There are so many great brunch spots in Bristol!
+And Clifton might just be one of the best places to go if brunch is your best friend.
 We personally went to Saffron Medittaranean for brunch which was mainly because it was the only cafe with seating available that morning.
 But trust me, it was uh-may-zing.

 However, there are plenty of other options too, such as independent eateries Primrose Cafe, The Clifton, Spicer+Cole and Wellbourne, and some of the nation’s favourites, Côte Brasserie, Boston Tea Party and The Ivy Clifton Brasserie!
 On a Sunday morning in February everywhere was heaving so I can’t imagine how busy Clifton gets in the summer.
 Therefore it may be worth booking a table in advance, especially if there’s a big group of you.